 - Optional sweetener of agave or maple syrup to taste

-- Add pre-soaked nuts to your blender with roughly double the ratio of purified water and your optional sweetener.
+- Add pre-soaked nuts to your blender, along with roughly double the ratio of purified water and your optional sweetener.
 It’s good to add just half the water at first as it blends easier, then keep adding more to desired consistency.
 You may like a thicker or thinner milk depending on your taste and use for it.

 10. TEN SECOND OAT FLOUR

 Don’t ever buy oat flour from a store if you have a blender at home.
 Literally, NO NEED!

 Oat flour in a blender takes seconds to make.
 You quite literally just add your required amount of oats and pulse for a few seconds or to desired fineness.
 That’s it, you’re done.
 And, your flour is ready to be used in baking, or whatever other reason you may need it for.